symbiote-h2020/L2demoHelpers/README.md

 * P2_Platform1AAMKeyStoreGeneration - generates platform keyStore.
 See:[CoreAAM](https://github.com/symbiote-h2020/AuthenticationAuthorizationManager/tree/L2-demo-CORE ).
 KeyStore should be placed in platformAAM in main.resources.
 See:[Platform1AAM](https://github.com/symbiote-h2020/AuthenticationAuthorizationManager/tree/L2-demo-PLATFORM1 ).
-Generated _.p12_ file should be placed in COREAAM's `Resources` folder
+Generated _.p12_ file should be placed in PLATFORMAAM's `Resources` folder
 * P3_FederationInitialization - initializes federation in CoreAAM (removes existing one and adds new)
 ##### Following steps run on PLATFORMAAM
 * P4_UserRegistrationInPlatform1 - registers test user in Platform1AAM database.